thadk/PoliticalAtlas/README.md

 # WorldPoliticalPopulation

-Makefile combining GADM3.6 with WorldPop population data at the ADM2 (typically, district) level, formatted to be particularly browsable in Carto.
+Makefile combining GADM3.6 with 2020 WorldPop population data at the ADM2 (typically, district) level, formatted to be particularly browsable in Carto.
 Starting with Africa continent data.
+WorldPop population models covers most all of Latin America and the Caribbean, Africa and Asia.

 ### Data Sources